Hatzor HaGlilit: Modern Hatzor HaGlilit

 In 1956, Hatzor HaGlilit was given the status of local council.
 By 1958, Hatzor HaGlilit had a population of 4,000 and received development town status.
-Over time, the city preserved its Jewish religious-traditional demographic status and later a Jewish Ultra-orthodox neighbourhood was also established, housing Gur Hassids.
+Over time, the city preserved its Jewish religious-traditional demographic status and later a Jewish ultra-Orthodox neighbourhood was also established, housing Gur Hassids.

 In December 2011, according to the Central Bureau of Statistics, Hazor was populated by 8,705 residents, with 0.0% population growth.

+Demographics

+In 2022, 97.5% of the population was Jewish and 2.5% was counted as other.

 Landmarks

 One of the town's most well-known landmarks is the tomb of Honi the Circle-Maker, adjoining the burial sites of two of his grandsons, Abba Hilkiyah and Hanan HaNihba.
 According to Jewish legend, Honi HaM'agel had the power to bring rain through his prayers.
 The presence of this shrine attracted a large Gerrer hassid population to the town.